 Report Cards for 5th, 6th, 7th, and 8th grades do have Midterm and Final Exam columns listed.
-These columns are completed only for students in 7th and 8th grade.
-The midterm exam and final exam in all subject areas with the exception of Algebra I and Spanish I are averaged in as 2 test grades.
-Algebra I and Spanish I exams are averaged according to Bishop England High School guidelines.
+These columns are completed only for students in 6 Honors Math, 7th and 8th grade.
+The midterm exam and final exam in all subject areas with the exception of Algebra I, Geometry and Spanish I are averaged as 10% of the semester grade.
+6th Honors Math, Algebra I, Geometry and Spanish I exams are averaged according to Bishop England High School guidelines at 20% of the semester grade.